djeada/Numerical-Methods/notes/3_differentiation/central_difference.md

 ## Central Difference Method

-The central difference method is a finite difference method used for approximating derivatives.
-It utilizes the forward difference, backward difference, and the principles of Taylor series expansion to derive a more accurate approximation of derivatives.
-This method is particularly valuable in numerical analysis and computational applications where analytical derivatives are difficult or impossible to obtain.
-By considering points on both sides of the target point, the central difference method balances the approximation, leading to improved accuracy compared to one-sided methods.
+The central‐difference method is a finite‐difference scheme for estimating derivatives that combines forward and backward differences via Taylor‐series expansions.
+By evaluating the function at points symmetrically placed around the target, it cancels out many of the lower‐order error terms, yielding a more accurate approximation than one‐sided methods.
+This balanced approach is especially useful in numerical analysis and computational applications where closed‐form derivatives are unavailable or costly to compute.

 ![Central Difference Method Illustration](https://github.com/user-attachments/assets/367d9eb0-a68b-47d4-bace-f0279fd8b1f8)